liulanzheng/PhotonLibOS/README.md

 ctest
 ```

+Note the examples are also built from testing.
+When running performance test, remember to remove CMAKE_BUILD_TYPE=Debug.

 ## Who is using Photon

 - [containerd/overlaybd](https://github.com/containerd/overlaybd) The storage backend of accelerated container image, providing a layering block-level image format, designed for container, secure container and virtual machine.